The Community Science Lab - sites of activity (2)

 glyncoch, nr pontypridd, South Wales

-From the late 1880s, the mining of Pennant Stone - sandstone later valued for its grip on road surfaces - has been permitted by successive local authorities at the Craig Yr Hesg quarry in Rhondda Cynon Taf (RCT).
-The quarrying site is close to existing housing in the village of Glyncoch (<200 metres away) which is down from prevailing south-westerly winds.
-Glyncoch, an area of publicly- and privately-owned council housing built from the early 1960s, has always scored poorly in terms of multiple deprivation in Wales (see, for example, WIMD 2019).
-Residents can recall local farmland and woods, and the associated biodiversity, becoming progressively reduced from the 1960s to the present due to the expansion of the quarry.
+The quarrying site is close to existing housing in the village of Glyncoch (<200 metres away) which is down wind from prevailing south-westerly winds.
+Glyncoch is an area of publicly- and privately-owned council housing built from the early 1960s on the rural fringes north of Pontypridd.
+It has always scored poorly in terms of multiple deprivation in Wales (see, for example, WIMD 2019).
+Residents, some of whom draw on place-based narratives rural decline and who seek greater environmental rights as citizens - their collective expertise is largely ignored by the regulatory authorities - can recall local farmland and woods, and the associated biodiversity, becoming progressively reduced from the 1960s to the present due to the expansion of the quarry.

 Starting in mid 2024, Cardiff University's School of Geography and Planning was invited to begin documenting the planning history and citizen science occurring at the site.